opentmf/opentmf-versions/README.md

 ### 1.0.9
 - adds tmf-681 v4 model and tmf-client
 - dependency updates of dnext tmf v4 models and tmf v4 utils
+### 1.1.0
+- updates many library versions to their latest
+- includes the fix in quoteClientProvider bean name